-In the case above, the use of the type name Even in the predicate expression denotes the current object of type Even, which we're saying must be even for the expression to evaluate to True.
+The use of the type name Even in the predicate expression denotes the current object of the type, which we're saying must be even for the expression to evaluate to True.
 Similarly, a type predicate can be attached to an array type or subtype:

 '''

 subtype Simple_String is String

 with Predicate =>

 Simple_String'First = 1 and Simple_String'Last in Natural;

 type Sorted is array (1 ..
 10) of Integer

 with Predicate => (for all J in 1 ..
 9 => Sorted(J) <= Sorted(J+1));

 '''

-Simple\String is the same as standard String except that objects of this type always start at index 1 and have a unique representation for the null string, which normally ends at index 0.
+Simple_String is the same as standard String except that objects of this type always start at index 1 and have a unique representation for the null string, which normally ends at index 0.
 Type Sorted uses a more complex quantified expression to express that contiguous elements in the array are sorted in increasing order.
 Finally, a type predicate can also be attached to a record type or subtype: